 Do I have to submit TOEFL or IELTS scores?

-The TOEFL/IELTS is not required of applicants who have or will have obtained an undergraduate degree from an institution in which English is the primary language of instruction.
+The TOEFL/IELTS is not required of applicants who have or will have obtained an undergraduate degree entirely from an institution (or institutions) in which English is the primary language of instruction.
 The TOEFL/IELTS requirement will be waived automatically for an applicant who submits an application with evidence of these circumstances.
 All other international applicants must self-report either a TOEFL or IELTS score on the application (either type of IELTS exam is fine).

 The Data Science Institute does not require official test scores at the time of your application submission but will require that you send official scores if you matriculate as a student.